 According to Article 6, Part II, Circular No. 95/2016/TT-BTC, a taxpayer has to register for tax code within 10 days from the date on Business license/ Licenses of Establishment of rep office/ branch office.

 A newly set-up company has to obtain Social Insurance (“SI”) code in order to make declaration and payment of Social, Health and Unemployment Insurance (SHUI) contributions for its employees.

 A company is required to use digital signature for submitting social insurance reports to SI Department as well as submitting tax declaration to Tax Office.

-According to current regulation, employer has to obtain PIT withholding receipt book to issue PIT withholding certificate to employees.
+According to current regulation, an employer has to obtain PIT withholding receipt book to issue PIT withholding certificate to employees.